dashingsoft/pyarmor/docs/reference/man.rst

 **Using group license**

-:term:`Pyarmor group` also need internet connect to initial registration, and generate the corresponding :term:`registration file`.
+:term:`Pyarmor group` also needs an internet connectection for initial registration, and generate the corresponding :term:`registration file`.

 One group license could have 100 offline devices, each device has its own number, from 1 to 100.